Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Thinking this, I glimpsed what I had hoped to find.
 Before me lay a small valley devoid of trees.
-It's ground, covered in mud, was inhabited by boars.
+Its ground, covered in mud, was inhabited by boars.
 Even the smallest among them exceeded my height.

 > Shit!